shineQueenLi/learngit/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick.
 Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.
-Creating a new branch is quick and simple1.
+Creating a new branch is quick and simple.